Yoko-cyer/T2A2_Marketplace-app/README.md

 - Heroku

 # Projects models in terms of the relationships (active record associations) they have with each other
-meals one to one relatino
+User has one to many relationships with list table.

 # Database relations to be implemented in your application